morganpackard/EZPlug/README.md

 The plan is for EZPlug to have a very permissive license.
 I personally will be using it for commercial development and would be delighted to have others doing the same.

 #Who is EZPlug For?
+EZPlug is for people who: want to build high performance synthesizers in to their software, but don't like patching, so don't want to use PD.

 #Why use EZPlug rather than straight STK?

+EZPlug is designed for efficiency.
+It assumes that you want to calculate your samples in batches, rather than one sample at a time.
+This can lead to dramatic increases in performance, but can be a little clumsy to code.
+EZPlug hides the clumsiness and lets you focus on synthesis.

 EZPlug is designed for fast development.
 EZPlug will manage your synthesis network for you.
 No need to create instance variables for generator objects -- EZPlug will keep track of them for you.
 No need to create getter and setter methods for parameters.
 EZPlug's FixedValue and Triggerable objects allow you to set parameters and send trigger messages based on parameter names.

 #Where to Start